-E. What Lubricating Oil To Include.- You may claim an income tax credit for lubricating oil that is used in qualified business use, in a qualified bus, or in a commercial fishing vessel.
-You may include:
+E. What Lubricating Oil To Include.-You may claim an income tax credit for tax paid on lubricating oil that was purchased before 1/7/83 and used in a qualified business use, in a qualified bus, or in a commercial fishing vessel.